OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-octopus-backup-master-key.include.md

 ### Backup the license key

-Just like the master key, the license key is necessary if you need to restore an existing Octopus Deploy instance.
+Like the master key, the license key is necessary to restore an existing Octopus Deploy instance.
 You can access the license key by going to **{{Configuration, License}}**.
 If you cannot access your license key, please contact support@octopus.com and they can help you recover it.